Lakeside’s Field Erected Cooling Towers

 With respect to the heat transfer mechanism employed, the main types are:

-• Dry cooling towers operate by heat transfer through a surface that separates the working fluid from ambient air, such as in a tube or air heat exchanger, utilizing convective heat transfer.
-They do not use evaporation.
+- Dry Coolers operate by heat transfer through a heat exchanger.
+Water within the system is cooled by the external ambient air, such as in a tube or plate air heat exchanger, utilising convective heat transfer.
+Limited to the use of external air temperature to cool the water, they do not use evaporation.

-• Fluid coolers/Condensers (or closed circuit cooling towers) are hybrids that pass the working fluid through a tube bundle, upon which clean water is sprayed and a fan-induced draft applied.
-The resulting heat transfer performance has the advantage provided by a dry cooler of protecting the working fluid from environmental exposure and contamination.
+- Fluid Coolers/Condensers (or Closed Circuit Cooling Towers) pass the working fluid through a tube bundle, upon which water is sprayed and a fan-induced draft applied.
+The resulting heat transfer performance has the advantage of protecting the working fluid from environmental exposure and contamination.

-In a wet cooling tower (or open circuit cooling tower), the warm water can be cooled to a temperature lower than the ambient air dry-bulb temperature.
-As ambient air is drawn past a flow of water, a small portion of the water evaporates, and the energy required to evaporate that portion of the water is lower than air cooling.
+In a wet cooling tower (or open circuit cooling tower), warm water can be cooled to a temperature lower than the external, ambient air/dry-bulb temperature.
+As ambient air is drawn past a flow of water, a small portion of the water evaporates, and the energy required to evaporate that portion of water is lower than that required in the air cooling process.

-Approximately 970 BTU of heat energy is absorbed for each pound of evaporated water (2 MJ/kg).
-Evaporation results in saturated air conditions, lowering the temperature of the water processed by the tower to a value close to wet-bulb temperature, which is lower than the ambient dry-bulb temperature, the difference determined by the humidity of the ambient air.
+Approximately 970 BTU (2 MJ/kg) of heat energy is absorbed for each pound of evaporated water.
+Evaporation results in saturated air conditions, lowering the temperature of the water processed by the tower to a value close to wet-bulb temperature, which is lower than the ambient/dry-bulb temperature.
+The difference in temperature is determined by the humidity of the ambient air.

-To achieve better performance (more cooling), a medium called fill is used to increase the surface area and the time of contact between the air and water flows.
+To achieve better performance (more cooling), a heat exchange medium called ‘fill’, is used to increase the surface area and the time of contact between the air and water flows.

 Air flow generation methods